-Most of the time children are encouraged to doubt the Tooth Fairy's existence by their peers.
-Talk with other parents or caregivers about how they're discussing the Tooth Fairy with their children.
+Most of the time children are encouraged to doubt the tooth fairy's existence by their peers.
+Talk with other parents or caregivers about how they're discussing the tooth fairy with their children.
 If you want your own child to hold on to the magic, ask parents who are dispelling the truth to have their children keep that information to themselves.

 And vice versa.
 If you want to share "the truth" with your kids, give other parents a heads up about your plans to prevent any dramatic interactions.

-- Keep Sitters in the Loop
+5. Keep sitters in the loop

-Parents and caregivers should talk about how to handle these types of common questions from kids -- what should the sitter say?
+Parents and caregivers should talk about how to handle these types of common questions from kids — what should the sitter say?
 Make sure everyone is on the same page about expectations, so the kids aren't hearing different things from different adults.

-For example, if children ask a babysitter or nanny about things like the Tooth Fairy, Santa or "the birds and the bees," they can respond with something like: "That sounds like a question for your parents."
+For example, if children ask a babysitter or nanny about things like the tooth fairy, Santa or "the birds and the bees," they can respond with something like: "That sounds like a question for your parents."

-If you've let the cat out of the bag and your child is heartbroken, or even if you want to broaden your imaginative son or daughter's fascination with the Tooth Fairy, consider teaching your child about the tale's legacy.
-Throughout history and all around the world, there have been many different incarnations of the Tooth Fairy.
+If the cat is out of the bag and your child is heartbroken, or even if you want to broaden an imaginative child's fascination with the tooth fairy, consider teaching them about the tale's legacy.
+Throughout history and all around the world, there have been many different incarnations of the tooth fairy.
 In countries such as Russia, New Zealand and Mexico, it's a rat or mouse who does the overnight money-for-teeth exchange.

 Leave a comment

 Create a free account with Care.com and join our community today.